mudita/MuditaOS/pure_changelog.md

 ## Unreleased
 ### Added
 * Always display network access technology and signal strength on the status bar
+* Add days of the week to the list of SMS, calls and notes

 ### Changed / Improved
 * Improved dialog with network via USSD